Skyyo/samples/README.md

 - Need to find an alternative to onboarding guides from the view system like these libraries provided: [onboardingFlow](https://github.com/MrIceman/onboardingflow),[TapTargetView](https://github.com/KeepSafe/TapTargetView),[Spotlight](https://github.com/TakuSemba/Spotlight)

 # Limitations
-- We're forced to use [ProvideWindowInsets](https://google.github.io/accompanist/insets/#usage) composable as a wrapper for composables in fragment based projects
 - There is no way to navigate from composable to fragment & share a navigation graph between them. (not an issue)
 - Deep links might require lot of additional work if we need to open them in a specific bottom bar / drawer tab.
 - We need to use [setViewCompositionStrategy](https://developer.android.com/jetpack/compose/interop/interop-apis) when working with fragments